It seems like almost every Tucson wall tells a story.

 Tucson greeting card mural

-This mural was created earlier in the year by traveling artists Victor Ving Lisa Beggs as part of a cross-country mural project called the "Greetings Tour".
+This mural was created last year by traveling artists Victor Ving Lisa Beggs as part of a cross-country mural project called the "Greetings Tour".
 Local muralist Rock Martinez contributed by adding his artwork to the letter C in TUCSON.

 Location: 406 N. 6th Ave.
 On the back wall of Miller's Surplus.

 "Goddess of Agave" mural

 This 40-foot creation is another Tucson mural by Martinez.
 He also had assistance from artist, Cristina Perez.
 The woman in the mural is painted in the likeness of Brandi Watkins who is Martinez's girlfriend.
 It's one of eight murals done last summer as part of the Tucson Mural Arts Program.

 Location: 440 N. Seventh Ave.
 The west side wall of the Benjamin Plumbing Supply building.

 Hot tip: Try viewing this masterpiece from the Franklin Street Docks.